villagecomputing/superpipe/README.md

 ## Get Started

 Installing SuperPipe is a breeze.
-Simply run `pip install superpipe` in your terminal.
+Simply run `pip install superpipe-py` in your terminal.

 ## License